Dyrits/DATA-SCIENCE-CAREER-PATH/03 - SQL - Intermediate/The Metropolitan Museum of Art/README.md

 - SQLite

 ### Details | Comments
-This queries have been made following specific instructions.
+This queries have been made following specific instructions from the related course.

 ### Status
 Completed